markmoxon/elite-source-code-library/versions/master/4-reference-binaries/README.md

 # Original binaries for the BBC Master version of Elite

-This folder contains the binaries from the game disc for the BBC Master version of Elite on Ian Bell's personal website.
+This folder contains the binaries from the game disc for the BBC Master version of Elite on Ian Bell's personal website, as well as reference binaries for the other releases.

 ---